 We are able to accommodate 5-10 students each year.

 Presently, there are five faculty members who mentor students annually.

-Each summer, curriculum-development funds from the Dean of Medical Education are available to two Medical Education Concentrators interested in developing or revising the preclinical curriculum.
+There are occasionally funds available to Medical Education Concentrators interested in developing or revising the pre-clerkship curriculum.